WHAT IS MEZCAL?

 Combine all the ingredients except the orange twist in an Old-Fashioned glass filled with one large ice cube.
 Stir until chilled.
 Top with a flamed orange twist, then drop the twist into the drink.

-These days, Lil’ Rhody sets its own pace on food and drink, apart from the shadows of larger markets like New York and Boston.
 While you might find mezcal as the “smokier” substitute for traditional Agave drinks like a Margarita or Paloma, it stands on its own with creative stirred drinks as well as neat pours.
-In some of my favorite watering holes - that’s right, I said watering holes - a tipple of mezcal next to a cold beer no longer invites questions but incites imitation down the bar.
+In some of our favorite watering holes - that’s right, watering holes - a tipple of mezcal next to a cold beer no longer invites questions but incites imitation down the bar.

 Stores are devoting sections to agave where once only stood tequila.
 We are lucky to have some highly educated folks who are either from Oaxaca or have connections there.
 Firsthand experience and passion means more and more folks here are buying, tasting, and sharing mezcal.
 Some local favorite bottles include Nuestra Soledad, Alipus, and Amaras, along with the crowd-friendly Xicaru.